Authored by

 This occurred in the recent Singapore Court of Appeal case of Star Engineering Pte Ltd v Pollisum Engineering Pte Ltd [2024] SGCA 30 (“Star Engineering v Pollisum“), whereby the beneficiary’s attempt to stay an injunction action in favour of arbitration had the effect of turning its unconditional on-demand bond into a conditional bond.

-In this article, we look at the Court of Appeal’s consideration of the character of an unconditional on-demand bond; the circumstances under which the court will allow interference with a demand under the bond; and the appropriate course of action a beneficiary should take when it has been ostensibly restrained from receiving payment.
+In this Update, we look at the Court of Appeal’s consideration of the character of an unconditional on-demand bond; the circumstances under which the court will allow interference with a demand under the bond; and the appropriate course of action a beneficiary should take when it has been ostensibly restrained from receiving payment.

 Background